UCT-EE-OCW/EEE3096S-2019/README.md

 # EEE3096S
-Practical content for EEE3096S Embedded Systems II Course at the University of Cape Town
+Practical content for EEE3096S Embedded Systems II Course at the University of Cape Town for the year 2019.

 ## Prac 0
 Practical 0 covers all the set up and familiarization you need to do in order to become comfortable working with the Raspberry Pi.